Introduction: Infrared Lamp

 I designed the 5 V power supply for the IR receiver TTL voltage.
 However, nowadays most IR receivers can work at voltages from about 2.5 V to about 9 V or even 20 V. You need to check the specifications/datasheets.
 This is why my TTL power supply circuit is optional.
 You should be able to connect IR receiver power supply directly to Cs2 capacitor or make another RC power supply low pass filter circuit by cascading/connecting the Cs1 capacitor and Rs1 resistor to Cs2.

-The circuit that I designed is not the most optimum solution because some the transistors are not saturating.
-I had to use what I had in stock thus applying the voltage following configuration to the Q2 transistor.
+The circuit that I designed is not the optimum solution because some of the transistors are not saturating.
+I had to use what I had in stock.

 Calculate the discharge time constant: